 If your nails suddenly start to hurt without you knowing why, it can be worrying, especially if you tend to bite your nails.
-The good news is that these nail pains are usually not serious, but they could be a symptom of something more serious.
+The good news is that these nail pains are usually not serious, but they might be a symptom of something more serious.
 In this article, we’ll cover the most common reasons why your nails may be sore, what to watch out for in terms of the severity of underlying symptoms, and how to recognize when it’s time to see a doctor.
-So read on to find out what could be causing your throbbing nail pain!
+So read on to find out what might be causing your throbbing nail pain!

 Our fingernails, whether toenails or fingernails, are made up of keratin, a strong, fibrous protein.
 They serve to protect the tips of our fingers and toes, but they also give us greater dexterity for precision tasks.
 In addition, they help to increase the sensitivity of our fingertips.
 What is even more remarkable is that cutting or removing nails does not cause any pain!